-The most obvious answer is through strong participation in shared governance.
-But it is important to understand the state of shared governance on campus.
+The most obvious answer is through political advocacy.
+But we have to re member that securing funds is not enough.
+Much depends on how the campus decide to spend whatever funds they are able to get.
+Here is where shared gov ernance becomes crucial as we navigate whatever crisis might emerge.
+This, in turn, requires an understanding of the state of shared governance on campus.
 We return, then, to this issue not merely to rehash old business, but rather to suggest that a clear-eyed understanding of recent history can guide our actions in the present.